psq0421/SIQI/README.md

 - SIQI does not bypass the device lock screen, sandbox, SELinux, or Scoped Storage.
 - Downloaded MCP or Harness content does not execute unless a developer explicitly configures and starts it.
 - The market does not show unverified model downloads.
+- A downloadable official weight is never mislabeled as executable by the current APK; model cards disclose the runtime state.
 - Remote destinations are never concealed.
 - Agent and Shell features can modify local files; back up important workspaces.
 - GitHub OAuth, vendor APIs, MCP services, and mirrors remain subject to their providers’ availability.